Gift Acceptance Policy

 GFA WORLD welcomes donations to support the National Missionary Program.
 Donors can choose to donate an amount to the program to make it possible for one national missionary to be fully supported or pledge to make monthly donations to support the program.

-GFA World's Bridge of Hope Program
+GFA World's Child Sponsorship Program

 GFA WORLD seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.